 How to Join AAUP–Penn

-Penn faculty and grad employees who join the national organization automatically become members of the AAUP–Penn chapter, and should sign up for our contact list to let us know you have joined and to stay updated.
+Penn faculty and grad employees can join the national organization and select affiliation with the AAUP–Penn chapter; you should then sign up for our contact list right away to let us know you have joined and to stay updated.
 To get involved: 1) join AAUP now! and 2) sign up for our chapter’s contact list for updates, meeting invitations, and opportunities to participate in whatever way you choose.

 Membership in our chapter is open to tenured and tenure-track faculty, lecturers and other contingent faculty, graduate-student employees and postdoctoral fellows who are primarily teachers or researchers, and librarians, archivists, curators, and technicians who participate substantially in the process of teaching or research.